-Current Status: As of June 3, Etto is back to doing Take-out, including some of their funky wine list.
-They have a patio, but have yet to open it up.
+Current Status: Etto has added back limited seating.
+They are doing patio dining only for the time being.
+Reservations on the site.
+Take-out continues as well.
 This was the first place we ordered from in March, and it was so good to know it hung in there.

 Before Times Review: